 What you should do if you’ve been injured at work

-Report your accident to the Department of Work and Pensions.
-This will help you to make an application for state benefits.
+We strongly advise you to report the case to Department for Work and Pensions.
+This will assist in your application for state benefits.

-Ask your shop steward or safety representative to take photographs of the accident scene.
+Ask your shop steward or safety rep to take pictures of the scene of the incident.

-Take photographs of your injuries as soon as possible after the accident, and at regular intervals during your recovery.
+You should take pictures of your injury as soon as possible after the incident and at regular intervals during treatment and recovery.